Loading NuWatt Energy...

 $0 down, 6.99–7.99% APR through CT Green Bank.
 Can bundle roof repairs (up to 25%).
 Good for preserving cash.
 NOT 0.99% for solar.

-No federal ITC and no state income tax credit, but two CT exemptions save Stamford homeowners thousands — especially valuable given high property values.
+Compare options →No federal ITC and no state income tax credit, but multiple CT programs make Stamford solar financially strong — especially given high property values.

 Larger lots with excellent solar exposure.
 Many homes on 1+ acres with minimal shading.
 Premium homes often drive 15+ kW systems.
 Ground-mount installations feasible on larger properties.

 Waterfront premium neighborhood with high property values.
-Salt air requires marine-grade mounting hardware.
+Salt air requires marine-grade stainless steel mounting hardware.
 Coastal wind loads may need engineered racking.
 Some of Stamford's highest electric bills.

 Family-oriented suburban area with larger homes.
 Good roof diversity for panel placement.
 Tree canopy moderate — shade analysis recommended.
 Typical 10-14 kW systems.